 - The analyst MUST be responsible for most of the measurements reported in the presentation and poster.

-- The analyst should submit an abstract (250-500 words) by midnight on 14th June 2020 to email@example.com for evaluation by the panel of judges.
+- The analyst should submit an abstract (250-500 words) by midnight on 26th June 2022 to the UKSAF secretary for evaluation by the panel of judges.
 Receipt of the abstract will be acknowledged.
 From the abstracts submitted, the judges will invite up to six candidates to submit a full poster and give an oral presentation at the UKSAF Meeting.
 Please do not submit an abstract if you will not be able to attend the UKSAF Meeting.

-- The invited finalists will submit an electronic version of the content of their poster in advance of the Meeting.
-The purpose of this is to give the judges time to familiarise themselves with the content of the poster prior to the Meeting, allowing the best use of the limited time available for judging at the Meeting itself.
-The file format can be Adobe Acrobat (*.pdf), Microsoft Powerpoint (*.ppt, *.pptx) or Microsoft Word (*.doc, *.docx) and should be received by the Chairman of the judges by 30th June 2020.
+- The invited finalists will submit an electronic version of the content of their poster in advance of the meeting.
+The purpose of this is to give the judges time to familiarise themselves with the content of the poster prior to the Meeting, allowing the best use of the limited time available for judging at the meeting itself.
+The file format can be Adobe Acrobat (*.pdf), Microsoft Powerpoint (*.ppt, *.pptx) or Microsoft Word (*.doc, *.docx) and should be received by the Chair of the judges by 8th July 2022.
 The layout of this advance copy is not important but the content (text and images) should be essentially the same as will be used in the final poster.

 - The actual poster should be on display by 9:30 a.m. on the morning of the Meeting.
 The analyst should be present at the poster from this time until the main Meeting begins at 10:00 am to allow the judging to start and the posters to be seen by arriving UKSAF attendees.
 The analysts should also be at their posters during the lunch break.
 All posters should be removed at the end of the meeting.